lexibank/bdpa/README.md

 > List, Johann-Mattis and Jelena Prokić.
 (2014).
 A benchmark database of phonetic alignments in historical linguistics and dialectology.
 In: Proceedings of the International Conference on Language Resources and Evaluation (LREC), 26 — 31 May 2014, Reykjavik.
 288-294.

-This dataset is licensed under a CCBY-NC license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://zenodo.org/record/11880/files/germanic.zip